 This great push to digitize society has meant building inherent vulnerability into the core of the economic model.

 Given this paradox, the purpose behind this essay series on security in cyberspace is threefold.
 First, it brings together an interdisciplinary team, including the private sector, academics and leading experts to provide creative ideas and fresh thinking in these emergent areas surrounding data governance, cyber security and new technology.
 Second, it aims to advance a public policy debate that recognizes that while cyber security threats are increasing in both number and sophistication, there is economic potential for Canadian firms to capitalize on a growing market.
 Third, it argues for the advancement of a more stable international institutional order.
 The international rules-based system in cyberspace is still in its infancy, and innovative thinking is needed to make sure that Canada can play a leadership role in crafting the governance architecture.

-The released in June 2018 marks an important step forward for Canada in the cyber domain — but there is much left to do.
+The National Cyber Security Strategy released in June 2018 marks an important step forward for Canada in the cyber domain — but there is much left to do.
 The strategy advances Canadian interests in a number of ways.
 For example, it recognizes that “cyber security is the companion to innovation and the protector of prosperity” and cyber security is now an essential element to a functioning innovation economy (Public Safety Canada 2018).